August 6, 2019

 - Seek help.
 The best way to eliminate injury in caregiving is by acknowledging your limitations, and calling in professionals when warranted.
 The caregiving team at Continuum is fully experienced and adept in delivering a full range of senior care help, allowing members of the family and older adults alike to stay safe and well.

 Reach out to us at (314) 863-9912 or (636) 861-3336 to request an in-home consultation.
-We can complete a safety assessment of the home, provide you with information in order to help in your caregiving journey, and provide the fully customized, professional in home care St. Louis families can use as an opportunity to simply enjoy quality time with the seniors they love.
+We can complete a safety assessment of the home, provide you with information in order to help in your caregiving journey, and provide the fully customized, professional help at home St. Louis area families can use as an opportunity to simply enjoy quality time with the seniors they love.